Child and family assessment KSS 6

 Pre-birth risk assessments looks at different models of assessing risk for unborn children with case examples and tips on overcoming challenges

-Assessing attachment quick guide explains how to use attachment-related knowledge and tools to understand the dynamics of parent-child interaction.
+Using attachment theory in assessments explains how to use attachment-related knowledge and tools to understand the dynamics of parent-child interaction.

 Working with fathers in child protection: lessons from research explores the potential barriers in work with fathers, and how to overcome these.